A Preconditioned Descent Algorithm for Variational Inequalities of the Second Kind Involving the $p$-Laplacian Operator: Numerical Implementation

 Thus, by using ideas in \cite{cc50}, we obtain a matrix approximation $A^h_{\epsilon,u}\in \re{R}^{n\times n}$, $A^h_u\in \re{R}^{n\times n}$ and $A_{u,\max}^h\in \re{R}^{n\times n}$, for any of the forms in the expression above.
 The entries of these matrices are given by \begin{itemize} \item $(a_{\epsilon,u})_{i,j}=\sum_{\tau_k\in T^h} (\epsilon+ \xi(\nabla^h\overrightarrow{u})_k)^{p-2}\int_{\tau_k} (\nabla \varphi_i,\nabla \varphi_j)\,dx$, \item $(a_u)_{i,j}=g\gamma\sum_{\tau_k\in T^h} (\xi(\nabla^h\overrightarrow{u})_k)^{p-2}\int_{\tau_k} (\nabla \varphi_i,\nabla \varphi_j)\,dx$ and \item $(a_{u,\max})_{i,j}=g\gamma \sum_{\tau_k\in T^h}\frac{1}{\max(g,\gamma\xi(\nabla^h\overrightarrow{u})_k)}\int_{\tau_k} (\nabla \varphi_i,\nabla \varphi_j) \,dx$. \end{itemize} Finally, by following ideas in \cite{barret}, we approximate the right hand side as follows

 where the quadrature rule $Q_\tau$ is given by

-\begin{rem} It is remarkable to point out that due to the proposed structure, the Algorithms \ref{algo1<p<2} and \ref{algodisp>2} only need to solve one linear system at each iteration.
+\begin{rem} It is remarkable that due to the proposed structure, the Algorithms \ref{algo1<p<2} and \ref{algodisp>2} only need to solve one linear system at each iteration.
 In fact, Algorithm \ref{algo1<p<2} and Algorithm \ref{algodisp>2} require the solution of linear systems like

 respectively.
 Here, $A^h_{\epsilon,u}$ is given above, $A^h$ is the classical stiffness matrix and $\eta_1^h$ and $\eta_2^h$ are the F.E.M. approximation of the right hand side of equations \eqref{eq:wp<2algo} and \eqref{eq:wpdis>2}, respectively.
 Note that matrix $A^h_{\epsilon,u}$ depends on $u_k$, but does not depend on $w_k$.
 Further, $A^h$ does not depend neither on $u_k$ nor in $w_k$.
 This fact implies that the linear systems can be easily solved by any direct or iterative method and does not represent a large computational effort. \end{rem}